Rusk County, Texas, Daisy Bradford #3, cattle visit TXGenWeb

 there are three driving trails that offer spectacular photo opportunities in the spring.
 Contact Henderson's Department of Tourism for a brochure.

-There are several cemeteries in town:
+There are several cemeteries in town (or very close):

 Davis Cemetery